-- 'auto' the default, automatically chose the best code generation target available. - 'weave' uses scipy.weave to generate and compile C++ code, should work anywhere where gcc is installed and available at the command line. - 'cython', uses the Cython package to generate C++ code.
+- 'auto' the default, automatically chose the best code generation target available. - 'cython', uses the Cython package to generate C++ code.
 Needs a working installation of Cython and a C++ compiler. - 'numpy' works on all platforms and doesn't need a C compiler but is often less efficient.